PeaceAntoHim/Amazone-clone/README.md

 1) first you go to APIs & Services and click the credentials added new authorized link javascript origins you can added http://localhosst:3000
 2) and create URIs http://localhost:3000/api/auth/callback/google

+## How use stripe into your app
+1). you can go to this link https://stripe.com/ to see the fiture and what you can get from this app 2).
+Click unto developers mode and see after dropdown you can click Documentation check to `stripe checkout` in sidebar link to get guide made app with stripe.
+Than you can click `Accept a payment`
+3).
+That have a guide how to set up stripe in your workspace.

 ## Using npm

 Run commands